 Most benefit from supplemental light:

 • Herbs (basil, parsley, cilantro) need bright light to stay productive indoors.
 Without it, they survive but barely produce.
+If that is your main setup, our indoor herb garden guide shows which herbs are worth growing under lights and how close to place them.

 • Succulents and cacti wintering indoors lose their compact shape without enough light.
 Etiolation (that stretched, pale look) is hard to reverse.
+If that is your main issue, our succulent care guide explains how to pair stronger light with a drier watering routine.

 • Tropical plants in north-facing rooms from October through March, plants like monsteras, calatheas, and birds of paradise slow dramatically in low winter light.